 But Pune or Poona saw its most significant curve of success during the timeline of Marathas which began in the early 1600s.
 However, the reins of rulership constantly shifted between the Bhonsle and Adil Shahi dynasties.

-1. Shaniwar Wada.
-Shaniwar Wada has now turned as one of the famous destinations to visit in Maharashtra.
+Shaniwar Wada has now turned into one of the famous destinations to visit in Maharashtra.
 It covers about 625 acres of land and the historical grandeur of this place will leave you craving for more.
-For history lovers, this place is worth taking a bet for.
+For history lovers, this place is worth taking a bet on.

-2. Aga Khan Palace.
 Aga khan palace is located in Pune and established by Sultan Muhammed Shah Aga Khan III in 1892.
-The palace is famous for its magnificent architecture and rich history of those times.
+The palace is famous for its magnificent architecture and the rich history of those times.
 Today, there is a museum inside, that offers a collection of pictures and other personal belongings of historical figures like Mahatama Gandhi.